thegodeveloper/cka/labs/16-namespaces-and-api-resources.md

 ## Task Definition

-- Create Namespace called `cka-master`.
+- Create Namespace called `k8s-c1-master`.
 - Write the names of all namespaced Kubernetes resources (like Pod, Secret, ConfigMap...) into `namespaced_resources.txt`.
 - Find the `project-*` Namespace with the highest number of `Roles` defined in it and write its name and amount of `Roles` into `crowded-namespace.txt`.